 Rapes, drownings, and many other types of accidents aboard Norwegian ships have caused substantial harm to crew members, young children, elderly passengers, and cruise passengers of all ages.
 Norwegian has one of the highest incidents of rape cases of any cruise line, and has also created dangerous situations by encouraging excessive intoxication with its all-inclusive alcohol options available on some of its ships.

 When problems arise because of Norwegian’s policies or because the cruise line fails to take adequate steps to protect crew members and passengers from harm, a cruise ship rape lawyer or injury lawyer should be sought to provide assistance to the victims seeking compensation for their losses.
 Lipcon, Margulies, Alsina & Winkleman, P.A. has pursued legal action against Norwegian in many cases including:

 We have demonstrated that we are prepared and ready to take on Norwegian Cruise Lines in litigation, so give us a call if you need help making a claim against the cruise line.

 Contact LMAW If You’re Hurt While Onboard a Cruise Ship

 Lipcon, Margulies, Alsina & Winkleman, P.A. has successfully pursued cases against some of the world’s largest cruise lines.
-We are ready to provide assistance if you experience a rape or sexual assault, accidental injury, or any of the many harms which this Infographic demonstrates can occur while traveling on major cruise ships.
+We are ready to provide assistance if you experience a rape or sexual assault, accidental injury, or any of the many harms can occur while traveling on major cruise ships.